 If I was asked to do a piece that related to centaurs or elfs, I'd find a way to represent them, but I don't "know" how to draw them... does that make sense?
 I'll develop a visual for them based on the mood, the story, the goal of the piece.
 That's how I approach all of my work actually.
 I try and figure out what I want to say and find a way to say it through my images.

 How did you find yourself working for companies such as Disney and Dreamworks?

 When I do sketches of the day, I post them on my blog, on Facebook and a bunch of different places.
 People see them, and because I update them so often, my work gets around.
 That was the best marketing tool for me.

-After doing sketch of the day for about six months, I got an email from Disney TV telling me they'd seen my work on some blogs, and liked it and asked me If I wanted to do some work for them.
-That job crumbled as I was working on it, but what I had pleased someone higher up at Disney and I started doing other jobs with Disney... and I still work with them here and there.
+After doing a sketch of the day for about six months, I got an email from Disney TV telling me they'd seen my work on some blogs, and liked it and asked me If I wanted to do some work for them.
+That job crumbled as I was working on it, but I had pleased someone higher up at Disney and I started doing other jobs with Disney... and I still work with them here and there.